tomjoht/tomjoht.github.io/_restapicourse/restapi2_1.md

 * Services
 * Requests

-When you list the URL, here's some of the variety for terms used here:

-* Requests
-* Endpoints
-* API methods
-* Resource URIs
-* Resource URLs
-* URLs
-* URL syntax

 Some docs get around the situation by not calling them anything explicitly.

 You could probably choose the terms that you like best.
 My favorite is to use *resources* and *endpoints*.
 An API has various "resources" that you access through "endpoints."
 The endpoint gives you access to a resource.
 The endpoint is the URI path (in this example, `/surfreport`).
 The information the endpoint interacts with, though, is called a resource.